AryaR05/Extracting-cryptocurrency-prices/README.md

 "BeautifulSoup4" (aliased as "bs")
 "pandas" (aliased as "pd")
-You can install them using pip: pip install requests pip install beautifulsoup4 pip install pandas
+You can install them using pip: pip install requests beautifulsoup4 pandas